aws-samples/application-migration-with-aws-workshop/workshop/content/container-migration/_index.en.md

 #### Amazon ECS core components:

-<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html" target="_blank">Amazon ECS Cluster</a> is a logical grouping of resources.
+<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html" target="_blank" rel="noopener noreferrer">Amazon ECS Cluster</a> is a logical grouping of resources.

-<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html" target="_blank">Task Definition</a> is a JSON file, that describes one or more containers (up to a maximum of ten), that form your application.
+<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html" target="_blank" rel="noopener noreferrer">Task Definition</a> is a JSON file, that describes one or more containers (up to a maximum of ten), that form your application.
 You can think of a task as the blueprint for your application.

-<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/scheduling_tasks.html" target="_blank">Task</a> is the instantiation of a task definition within a cluster.
+<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/scheduling_tasks.html" target="_blank" rel="noopener noreferrer">Task</a> is the instantiation of a task definition within a cluster.
 After you have created a task definition for your application within Amazon ECS, you can specify the number of tasks that will run on your cluster.

-<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html" target="_blank">Services</a> - Amazon ECS allows you to run and maintain a specified number of instances of a task definition simultaneously in a cluster.
+<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html" target="_blank" rel="noopener noreferrer">Services</a> - Amazon ECS allows you to run and maintain a specified number of instances of a task definition simultaneously in a cluster.
 This is called a service.
 If any of your tasks should fail or stop for any reason, the Amazon ECS service scheduler launches another instance of your task definition to replace it and maintain the desired count of tasks in the service depending on the scheduling strategy used.

 You can learn more about **AWS Fargate** by watching the video below.
 <center>